com-lihaoyi/upickle/readme.md

 - Those libraries also typically have non-trivial dependency chains.
 That also makes them hard to port to ScalaJS, since I'd need to port all of their dependencies too.
 - Lastly, many aim for a very ambitious target: untyped serialization of arbitrary object graphs.
 That forces them to use reflection, and makes their internals and semantics much more complex.

-uPickle on the other hand aims much lower:

-- Only pickling statically-known-types and sealed class hierarchies
-- No support at all for pickling untyped values
-- Only pickling "struct"-style case classes by default, and not arbitrary classes
-- No dependencies
+uPickle on the other hand aims much lower: by limiting the scope of the problem to statically-typed, tree-like, immutable data structures, it greatly simplifies both the internal implementation and the external API and behavior of the library. uPickle serializes objects using a very simple set of rules ("Does it have an implicit?
+Is it a class with `apply`/`unapply` on the companion?") that makes its behavior predictable and simple to understand.